I tried to organize the local LLM situation in 2026

 | Nemotron 3 | ◎ | Supports 20 languages, trained on 682.8B Japanese tokens.
 JCommonsenseQA 92.5% (1035/1119) |

 For Japanese use, it's practical to focus on the Qwen3 series.
-I listed Llama 3.3 for "general chat" use, but in a Japanese environment, Qwen3-8B or Qwen3-14B will likely give better results.
-(My Japanese performance assessments are quite subjective...)
+I listed Llama 3.3 for "general chat" use, but in a Japanese environment, Qwen3-8B or Qwen3-14B will likely yield better results.
+(My assessment of Japanese performance is quite subjective...)

-If you want to use the Llama series, Japanese fine-tuned versions like ELYZA-Llama-3-JP-8B and Swallow are also options.
+Also, if you want to use Llama-based models, Japanese fine-tuned versions like ELYZA-Llama-3-JP-8B and Swallow are also options.
 They are published on Hugging Face and can also be used with Ollama.

 License Classification